Waterloo Helmet: Purpose

 Being made from thin bronze sheets, the helmet would have been too fragile for use in battle, and so it was probably intended to be used for ceremonial or parade purposes.
-In this respect it is similar to Iron Age bronze shields that have been found, which would not have been effective against contemporary weapons and could only have been used for display purposes.
-Alternatively, it has been suggested that the helmet is in any case too small for most adult males, and may have been worn by a wooden statue of a Celtic deity.
+In this respect it is similar to Iron Age bronze shields which would not have been effective against contemporary weapons and could only have been used for display purposes.
+Alternatively, it has been suggested that the helmet is too small for most adult males, and may have been worn by a wooden statue of a Celtic deity.

 It is thought that the reason why the Waterloo Helmet and ceremonial bronze shields such as the Battersea Shield and Witham Shield were all found in rivers is that they were thrown into the river as votive offerings to the gods.